Renewable Energy Systems and Energy Efficiency Improvements Program (10.775)

 Credentials/Documentation

 An Agricultural Producer (farmer or rancher) must be directly engaged in the production of agricultural products, including crops; livestock; forestry products; hydroponics; nursery stock; or aquaculture, whereby 50 percent or greater of their gross income is derived from the operations.
-A small business must meet the Small Business Administration's Business Size Standards by North American Industry Classificaiton System; provided the entity has 500 or fewer employees and $20 million or less total annual receipts including all parent, affiliate, or subsidiary entities at other locations.
+A small business must meet the Small Business Administration's Business Size Standards by North American Industry Classification System; including all parent, affiliate, or subsidiary entities at other locations.

 Application Procedure

 The applicant must submit a complete application to the Rural Energy Coordinator in their respective State.
-A complete application includes standards forms 424, 424C and 424D plus Rural Development forms, fesibility studies, energy audits, and written technical requirements.
+A complete application includes standards forms 424, 424C and 424D plus Rural Development forms, feasibility studies, energy audits, environmental assessment (form RD 1940-20), and written technical requirements.
+This program is excluded from coverage under E.O.
+12372.

 Award Procedure